maska228/maska228/README.md

+this account may be 502'd(moved permanently) to some other website because i can't be fucked to set up 2FA on github,, --
 # \<sup>
 mask here

-## NOTICE
-this account may be 502'd(moved permanently) to some other website because i can't be fucked to set up 2FA on github.

 my timezone is [UTC+7](https://www.timeanddate.com/worldclock/timezone/utc7) (and i don't visit github very often) so  ``💭 I may be slow to respond``.